abhiTronix/vidgear/README.md

 ### Prerequisites

-To use VidGear in your python application, you must have check the following dependencies before you install VidGear :
+To use VidGear in your python application, you must check the following dependencies before you install VidGear :

 * Must support [these Python legacies](#supported-python-legacies) and [pip][pip] already installed.